elatov/elatov.github.io/_posts/2013-06-15-configure-ad-replication-with-windows-2008.md

     DSA invocationID: a68c69a8-b015-4254-b81c-dc65782bd1fa

-And of course it&#8217;s not.
-Also let&#8217;s check out the DNS Zones defined on the AD server:
+And of course it's not.
+Also let's check out the DNS Zones defined on the AD server:

     C:\Users\Administrator>dnscmd  /EnumZones